-Deterrence is generally divided into two types, deterrence aimed at convicted offenders (secondary or specific deterrence) and deterrence aimed at the general public (primary or general deterrence).
-Incapacitation (supervision, incarceration, a number of hybrids such as electronic monitoring, license revocation, etc.) is a widely used form of specific or secondary deterrence in the United States.
+Deterrence is generally divided into two types-deterrence aimed at convicted offenders (secondary or specific deterrence) and deterrence aimed at the general public (primary or general deterrence).
+Incapacitation (e.g., supervision; incarceration; a number of hybrids, such as electronic monitoring and license revocation) is a widely used form of specific or secondary deterrence in the United States.
 Whatever effects incapacitation may have on individuals' propensity to engage in future crime, they are less likely to recidivate while incarcerated or under supervision.

 Vingilis (1990) suggested that the importance of classical deterrence diminishes as norms against a behavior increase.
 Social norms may change through social marketing or other media campaigns (e.g., aimed at reducing drinking and driving), altering the dynamic of deterrence.
 When norms are strong, only those who are "abnormally socialized" need an additional motivation to behave.
-The author argues that the behavior of most citizens is governed by informal social sanctions, and cautions that (a) effective enforcement and deterrence are interactions among individuals and environments, and (b) deterrence is dynamic, with the population that is deterred by a given enforcement activity constantly in flux.
+The author argues that the behavior of most citizens is governed by informal social sanctions, and cautions that: (1) Effective enforcement and deterrence are interactions among individuals and environments, and (2) deterrence is dynamic, with the population that is deterred by a given enforcement activity constantly in flux.